oci-quickstart/oke-cockroachdb/README.md

 `helm init --upgrade --service-account tiller`

 #### Install the CockroachDB Helm chart
+In this example we are using "my-release" as the release name.
+If you use a different name, be sure to change the release name in subsequent commands.
 `helm install --name my-release stable/cockroachdb`

 #### Confirm that the pods are running